What is it like to live in Luxembourg? Is it an expat-friendly city?

 In this Expat Interview, Rebecca shares her expat life in Luxembourg, along with tips for moving to this city, the cost of living in Luxembourg and more.

 Situated in between France, Germany, and Belgium, Luxembourg is a small landlocked European country.
 Luxembourg is the second richest country in the world and is known for its finance industry.

 Currently, Google tells me that 47.9% of the Luxembourg population is foreigners/expats.
-This is very believable.
+It is very believable.

-This isn’t the shortest of stories, at no point did I expect to be living in Luxembourg.
-Originally my boyfriend and I finished travelling and decided to settle in London (my favourite city).
+It isn’t the shortest of stories; at no point did I expect to be living in Luxembourg.
+Originally my boyfriend and I finished traveling and decided to settle in London (my favorite city).

-The plan was for him to get work in London as he has worked there before, he is British and works in Finance… this should be super easy!
+The plan was for him to get work in London as he has worked there before, he is British and works in Finance… it should be super easy!
 What could go wrong?!

 Neither of us thought we would be living in Luxembourg.
 But we were both very grateful for the idea of a stable income, as well as a new and exciting adventure and location.

 Why did you choose to live in Luxembourg?